StephenPierzchajlo/COVID-19---Canada/src/COVID_Canada.md

 ## Quick look at raw data

-First I’ll look at the overall shape of one of these dataframes, since I already know they both have the same structure.
+First I’ll look at the overall shape of one of these dataframes, since I already know they both have the exact same structure.

 ``` r
 # Print number of rows and columns.